Why invest abroad?

 Many investors already diversify their portfolios by holding securities across different asset classes and sectors, but it’s important to diversify globally as well.
 Adding global exposure to your portfolio, meaning investing in financial markets outside of Canada, may increase returns and reduce volatility.
 Increasing global exposure can also reduce country-specific risk and allow portfolios to harness the economic growth and innovation that’s occurring outside our borders.

-Source: Investor Economics; 2015 Household Balance Sheet Report.
-Data as of December 2014.
+Source: Investor Economics Household Balance Sheet Report 2017, data as of December 2016.

 Investing globally can improve sector diversification as a portfolio gains exposure to industries under-represented in Canada.
 Our market is dominated by the Resources and Financials sectors.
 Health Care, Information Technology, Industrials and Consumer Discretionary (and the opportunities that come with them) only make up 20% of Canada’s stock market.